It means that the genes are linked; it seeks to determine the frequency of recombination for a pair of genes.

 Why are recombinant gamete types rare?

-The basic reason is that crosses between two genes that are close together are not very common.
-Crosses during meiosis occur at more or less random positions along the chromosome, so the frequency of crossovers between two genes depends on the distance between them.
+The primary reason is that crosses between two genes that are close together are not very common.
+Crosses during meiosis occur at more or less random positions along the chromosome, so the frequency of crossovers between two genes depends on their distance.

-A very short distance is in fact a very small “target” for crossover events, meaning that few of these events will take place (compared to the number of events between two more widely separated genes).
+A very short distance is, in fact, a tiny “target” for crossover events, meaning that few of these events will take place (compared to the number of occasions between two more widely separated genes).

-Thanks to this relationship, we can use the frequency of recombination events between two genes (that is, their degree of genetic linkage) to estimate their relative separation distance on the chromosome.
+Thanks to this relationship, we can use the frequency of recombination events between two genes (their degree of genetic linkage) to estimate their relative separation distance on the chromosome.